ib729/stuco/docs/deployment.md

 ```
 # Allow web UI user to restart NFC tap broadcaster services without password
 # This enables the "Restart NFC Services" button in the Settings dialog
-qiss ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster.service tap-broadcaster-reader2.service
+$USER ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster.service tap-broadcaster-reader2.service
-qiss ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster.service
+$USER ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster.service
-qiss ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster-reader2.service
+$USER ALL=(ALL) NOPASSWD: /bin/systemctl restart tap-broadcaster-reader2.service
 ```

-Replace `qiss` with your actual web UI user.
+Replace `$USER` with your actual system username.

 **Set correct permissions:**